 Toda Africa (registration number: CG041232016) was founded in 2016 as a nonprofit organisation in Accra, Ghana to undertake the vital work of women and youth empowerment.
-Toda Africa offers entrepreneurial and leadership skills to vulnerable women and youth in Africa, empowering them to make positive socioeconomic change for a sustainable future.
-As one of Africa's leading advocates for poverty reduction, we address the need to reduce poverty and extreme hunger by 2030 through SKILLS TRAINING AND MENTORSHIP in line with the Sustainable Development Goals (SDGs) 1, 2, 3 and 4.
-Our programmes are carefully designed not just to promote entrepreneurial and leadership skills, but also to help maximize profit and sustainability of SMEs in our developing economy.
+We provide healthcare, entrepreneurial and leadership skills to vulnerable women and youth in Africa, empowering them to make positive socioeconomic change for a sustainable future.
+Since its establishment in 2016, we have reached out to over 6,000 women and youth through our free Community Medical Outreach, Skills Training and Mentorship initiatives.
+We address the need to reduce poverty and inequality by 2030 in line with the Sustainable Development Goals (SDGs) 1, 3, 8 and 10.
+Our programmes are carefully designed not just to promote healthcare, entrepreneurial and leadership skills, but also to help maximize profit and sustainability of SMEs in our developing economy.

 Our programmes include;